yatesco/seafile-docs/build_seafile/osx.md

 2. Compile

         ./autogen.sh
-        ./configure
+        ./configure --disable-fuse
         make
         sudo make install

 Compiling seafile-client and packaging it
 ---------

-1. prepare for building:

-        ./genapp.sh xcode

-    Generate xcode project from cmake

-2. Compile seafile-applet.app：

-        ./genapp.sh build

-3. Package seafile-applet.app:

-        ./genapp.sh otool
-        ./genapp.sh package

-    This will copy ccnet, seaf-daemon and other libraries to seafile-client, and use `install_name_tool` to modify the library paths in ccnet, seaf-daemon.
-    After compiling, it will copy seafile.app to `${top_dir}/../seafile-${VERSION}`.
-You can also compiling seafile.app in xcode.
+1. execute the building script:

+        ./scripts/build.py

-4. Go to seafile-applet.app and see if it can run correctly.
+2. Go to Release directory and see if `seafile-applet.app` can run correctly.

 Problem you may encounter
 -------------------------